IceAsteroid/gtk-cursor-navigator/README.md

   * To prevent the label(two letters) size too large in each cell of the grid view
     * which causes cells which are at edge excedding the screen.

+* Seperate the program into server & client sides to launch faster.

 * Highlight the first letter when pressed.

 * The outer lines should be the same pixelated with the inner lines for the grid view